stix26/Website-Blocker/README.md

 # Website-Blocker
-Python script that blocks websites during working hours
+Website blocker made with the instruction of a Udemy course.
+A python script that blocks websites during working hours.

 Step 1: (Download Zip)